-A land trust is an agreement between the person who owns the property (or more than one of them) and someone they choose to have the property placed in their name.
-The reason for a land trust is to provide the property owner with privacy.
-This way the whole world won’t be notified that you own property.
-However, does a land trust have to file a tax return?
-The answer to this question is, yes and no. Keep reading for further explanation.
+A land trust is an agreement between the person who owns property (or properties) and the person they designate to have the property placed in their name.
+One reason for a land trust is to provide the property owner with privacy.
+This way the whole world won't be notified that you own property.

 The beneficiary will have to file a tax return for a domestic trust in the case that they have made any income that is taxable for the year, made a gross income of $600 or more for the year even if it isn't taxable income, and, just as with the decedent's estate, if the beneficiary is not a legal resident of the United States.

 Although the decedent's estate and the domestic trust do have to file a tax return if they meet the requirements stated, the only land trust that does not have to file a tax return is a revocable trust, or what they call a grantor's trust.